 Director Richard Linklater is known for defying Tinseltown tropes with films that are more about place and pace and character than roller-coaster plotlines—Slacker, the 1991 flick that put him on the map and helped define Gen X, had no plot at all.
 And who can forget Dazed and Confused, his hilarious day in the life of a bunch of 1970s Texas high school kids?
 But in terms of convention-busting, the 53-year-old director has outdone himself with Boyhood, his latest film.

 A Hollywood first, it was shot over a dozen years (no gray hairspray or latex wrinkles required) and follows a family's milestones and travails as its boy, Mason (Ellar Coltrane), matures from a six-year-old into a college freshman.
 Patricia Arquette stars as the divorced mom, Ethan Hawke as her reluctant-to-grow-up ex-husband, and Linklater's own daughter, Lorelei, as Mason's older sister.
 The film, which opens July 11, has generated major buzz on the festival circuit, and has already been tossed about by many as an Oscar contender.
-The story behind its making is almost as good as the fictional tale, which takes us from small-town Texas to Houston, and finally to Austin, mirroring the director's own youthful path.
+(Update, 1/17/2015: Boyhood is now officially an Oscar front-runner, with six nominations, including Best Picture, Best Director, Best Supporting Actor/Actress, and Best Original Screenplay.)
+The story behind the making of the film is almost as good as the fictional tale, which takes us from small-town Texas to Houston, and finally to Austin, mirroring the director's own youthful path.

 Mother Jones: What possessed you to do this?